paymentwall/paymentwall.github.io/docs/desktop-direct-mint.md

 Mint is an online prepaid payment solution for purchasing digital goods and services.

-It has been integrated in [Hosted Checkout](/hosted-home) as an available payment method.
+It has been integrated in [Paylet](/paylet-home) as an available payment method.

 ## Direct Integration